|Responsible office||Office of the Vice President of Diversity and Inclusion |

 - 4.15.1.
 As part of the interactive process for requesting and granting accommodations, the University may make case-by-case exceptions to these rules based on well-documented need or other factors.

 - 4.15.2.
 Except as otherwise stated, this Policy does not apply to Service Animals.
-See Policy [TBD].
+See Service Animal Policy linked below.

 - 4.15.3.
 This Policy does not apply to animals being used in clinical research settings.
 For animals in research settings, see Animal Use in Research, Teaching, and Testing, OVPR Policy 17-5.1.